 Canvas is the North Orange Continuing Education Learning Management System (LMS) for Distance Education.
+Canvas course shells are automatically generated for each course section.
+Faculty will also get one Canvas sandbox for planning and Canvas course development.

 Modes of Delivery for Online Courses